-Sabina was platted in 1830 by Warren Sabin & was incorporated in 1859.
+Sabina was platted in 1830 by Warren Sabin and was incorporated in 1859.
 It became a tourist destination after an unknown man was found dead on the outskirts of town on June 9, 1929.
 A note with a Cincinnati mailing address was found in his pocket, but further investigation of that led to an empty parking lot.
-The man was embalmed & put on display in a small brick storage building next to the Littleton Funeral Home in Sabina.
-Over a million people from all around the world visited the corpse between 1929 & 1964, but no one could identify him.
-He was named Eugene by the townspeople & was finally laid to rest in Sabina Cemetery on Polk Ave.
+The man was embalmed and put on display in a small brick storage building next to the Littleton Funeral Home in Sabina.
+Over a million people from all around the world visited the corpse between 1929 and 1964, but no one could identify him.
+He was named Eugene by the townspeople and was finally laid to rest in Sabina Cemetery on Polk Ave.

 “Bloody Bridge” – Category: Terrible Tragedy

 Post Office: 1854 – 1881 and 1888 – 1902

 on SR 348 between SR 125 and Compton Hill Rd